 • A special priority is to support personnel and sending groups who are focusing on unreached people groups and those affected by human and natural disasters.

-Member Care Associates (MCA) began as an informal affiliation of member care colleagues in 1995.
-Many of the colleagues had mental health/counselling backgrounds and connected with MCA in order to provide personal and professional support for each other.
+Member Care Associates (MCA) began as an informal affiliation of member care colleagues in 1995 in the United Kingdom.
+Many of the colleagues had mental health/counseling backgrounds and connected with MCA in order to provide personal and professional support for each other.
 Over the years they also worked together on projects focusing on mission/humanitarian personnel: consultation for developing member care programs and affiliations; training and counselling at conferences; field visits for mission/aid personnel; and writing/translating materials.
-MCA Inc. has been a non-profit corporation in the United States since 2009 and is also has 501c3 status with the Internal Revenue Service (hence donations in the USA are tax-deductible).
+MCA Inc. has been a non-profit corporation in the United States since 2009 and has 501c3 status with the Internal Revenue Service (hence donations in the USA are tax-deductible).
 Kelly and Michèle O’Donnell have coordinated MCA since its inception and currently serve as CEO and COO, respectively.
-Currently there are six members on the Board of Directors.
+Currently (2020) there are five members on the Board of Directors.

 MCA Core Commitments